 What Is Hydrogen Peroxide Used for Around the House?

 Although its safety on skin has been contested, hydrogen peroxide is a great way to disinfect surfaces in your home.
 In fact, some of your go-to cleaning products probably contain H2O2.

 Recognised as a bacteriostatic, hydrogen peroxide inhibits bacterial growth.
 It prevents bacteria from reproducing by using its secret weapons: free radicals.
 When the O-O (peroxide) bond breaks, two H-O radicals are formed.
 Not only do these have oxidising effects, but they also have disinfectant properties that protect against bacteria.
 You can use hydrogen peroxide to disinfect kitchen counters, for example.

 Given its bleaching properties and oxidising effects, hydrogen peroxide is often used in the cosmetic industry for:

 - Nail brightening

 Hydrogen peroxide is also often used to clean and disinfect makeup brushes, which is important due to how often these tools come in contact with the face.
 It can also soften calluses when feet are left to soak in a hydrogen peroxide/water solution.

 Some have even raved about how this compound is a great natural alternative for deodorant – but that’s your call!

 ReAgent has a range of hydrogen peroxide products for sale in our online shop.
-Choose a concentration and pack size that suits you from a quality approved company that you can trust.
-We can even get your order shipped within 24 hours – why wouldn’t you?
-Contact us today to see how we can meet your business needs.
+Choose a concentration and pack size that suits you, and get your order shipped within 24 hours.